Jijiupian

 The Jijiupian is a Chinese character primer that was compiled by the Han dynasty scholar Shi You around 40 BCE.
 Similar to an abecedarium, it contains a series of orthographic word lists, categorized according to character radical, and briefly explained in rhymed lines.
-In the Qin and Han dynasties, several similar othographic primers were in circulation, such as Cangjiepian, but the Jijiupian is the only one that survived intact for two millennia.
+In the Qin and Han dynasties, several similar orthographic primers were in circulation, such as Cangjiepian, but the Jijiupian is the only one that survived intact for two millennia.

 Title

 The Jíjiùpiān "Quickly Master [Character] Chapters" is also called the Jíjiùzhāng 急就章 "Quickly Master [Character] Sections" and simply Jíjiù 急就.

 The title Jíjiùpiān uses the word piān 篇, which is attested in Han dynasty texts with the meaning of "book, written document" (such as in the Hanshu 漢書 chapter on Wu Di, "著之於篇，朕親覽焉。").
 Several other Chinese dictionary titles use pian, for example, the (c.
 500?
 BCE) Shizhoupian "Historian Zhou's Chapters" (c.
 220 BCE) Cangjiepian "Cangjie's Chapters" (c.
 543) Yupian "Jade Chapters", and (1066) Leipian "Categorized Chapters".

 Jíjiù has several possible interpretations, depending on the meanings of jí 急 "urgent; hurrying; rapid; fast; hasty; distress" and jiù 就 "proceed; advance; accomplish; achieve; accomplish; finish".
 The Science and Civilisation in China collaborators Joseph Needham, Lu Gwei-djen, and Huang Hsing-Tsung say, "One hardly knows how to render its title, unless 'Handy Primer'."
 Thomas Lee translates jijiu as "quickly getting to".
 The Chinese lexicographers Heming Yong and Jing Peng say that jijiu 急就 "instant success" suggested "fast learning", as seen in the first words of the Jijiupian preface.

 Quickly learn the rarely seen drinking vessels and many different things: listing the names of objects, people, and family names; classify them into different sections so that they will not be easily mixed up.
 Occasional consultation will definitely be a great delight—for it is quick to retrieve, and, if hard effort is put into it, there will surely be surprising rewards.
 Please follow the guidelines in each chapter.

 This passage is notably the earliest recorded discussion of how to classify characters into different textual sections.

 While the title is usually transliterated Jijiupian, Chi-chiu-p'ien, etc., some English translations are: